 Attend each District 12 Board Meeting and present the Treasurer’s Report and Budget Comparison, both dated as of the last day of the month preceding the Board Meeting.
 The Governor shall be provided a copy of these reports prior to each meeting.

-Send the reviewed or compiled financial report to International by August 31 of each year.
+.

 Work closely with the Lt.
 Governor to keep accurate updated membership records at all times and to verify that all clubs voting on District matters have paid International and District dues.

+Ensure authorized signature forms are on file with the bank.
+Authorized signers include the Governor and Treasurer.

 Pay approved vouchers and bills.

 Notify club treasurers of the proper procedure for submitting dues renewals to District and International.
 Process dues payments and compile membership numbers.

-At all times allow the Treasurer’s books to be open to inspection by the District Board and any auditors named by the District Board in accordance with Section 7 E. Accounts and Books.
+At all times allow the Treasurer’s books to be open to inspection by the District Board and any auditors named by the District Board in accordance with Section 8.E (Accounts and Books) of this Manual.

-Take care of tax matters for the District and prepare or assist in preparing applicable tax returns.
+File appropriate Form 990 per IRS requirements within 5 months and 15 days following the close of each fiscal year.
+Send a copy of completed report to the Governor.

+File annual Periodic Report with the Colorado Secretary of State.
+Send a copy of the completed report to the Governor.

-Turn all records over to the successor no later than forty-five (45) days after the term of office closes.
+Turn all records over to the successor Treasurer no later than forty-five (45) days after the current Treasurer’s term of office closes.

-At District Conference, present a Review or Compilation of prior fiscal year end.
+At District Conference, alternate presenting a Review or Compilation of prior fiscal year end.
 Present Treasurer’s Report, Budget Comparison and Comparison of Fund Balances, dated as of the end of the fiscal year.

 Secretary